smohadjer/pokerrangliste/README.md

 https://poker.myendpoint.de/

-# Run on localhost
+# Run on localhost using Vercel CLI and local MongoDB
 - git clone https://github.com/smohadjer/pokerrangliste.git
 - npm install
-- npm start
+- npm start (watches typescript files for changes)
 - vercel dev
 - Open http://localhost:3000 in your browser

+If you have MongoFB installed on localhost, set development="true" in .env and start MongoDB in terminal: `mongod --config /usr/local/etc/mongod.conf`

 # Using a local MongoDB database
 ## Install MongoDB 6.0.8 on macOS Catalina